Menu Icon Search

 Step 5.
 Start updating individual contact details

 Ensure your customer email addresses and mobile phone numbers are kept up to date in your clinical software.
+Discuss the option of receiving a prescription electronically with your patients.

 Step 6.
 Access the Australian Digital Health Agency’s resources